Wegovy Side Effects and How to Treat Them

-Wegovy, like any medication, can cause side effects, but for most people, they’re mild and tend to settle on their own.
-Everyone’s experience is different, though, and knowing what to expect can help you start treatment confidently.
+Like any medication, Wegovy can cause side effects.
+For most people, they’re mild and tend to settle on their own.
+Everyone’s experience is different, however, and knowing what to expect can help you start treatment with confidence.

-Most people find that any side effects ease over time as their body adjusts, but there are also plenty of simple tips and tricks that can make things easier along the way.
+Most people find that any side effects ease over time as their body adjusts, but there are still plenty of simple tips and tricks that can make things easier along the way.

 • The most common side effects of Wegovy are typically mild and go away as your body becomes used to the medication.
 These can include nausea, vomiting, diarrhoea, constipation, bloating, heartburn, or stomach pain.